 Garmin Forerunner 745 review TL;DR: this multisport watch is among the very best choices for runners, cyclists, swimmers, and particularly triathletes.
-It is not quite what you’d call cheap but for a watch that tracks all three triathlon disciplines accurately, it is comparatively affordable.
+It is not quite what you'd call cheap, but it is comparatively affordable for a watch that tracks all three triathlon disciplines accurately.

 It is as much of a blessing as it is a curse to review Garmin watches.
-It is great because Garmin watches tend to be precise with sport features aimed at athletes, which is the case with the Garmin Forerunner 745.
-But it's also difficult to criticise them since everything that might bother me at the moment will be fixed in one of the many software updates the Forerunner 745 will get on a regular basis.
+It is great because the best Garmin watches tend to be precise with sports features aimed at athletes, which is the case with the Garmin Forerunner 745.
+But it's also difficult to criticise them since everything that might bother me at the moment will be fixed in one of the many software updates the Forerunner 745 will get regularly.

 While other manufacturers send software updates sporadically, it is a rare sight taking off a Garmin watch from the charger and not seeing a 'heart rate sensor was updated' and 'widget view has been updated' messages flashing up on the screen.
 If you buy a Garmin watch, you get a device that probably already performs better than competition straight out of the box but also one that will be updated literally over a hundred times before you decide to retire it.

-The Garmin Forerunner 745 is a very capable triathlon and running watch that will satisfy most athletes' needs.
-Better still, it seamlessly integrates into the larger Garmin ecosystem and improves on the very few shortcomings of the Forerunner 945, and at a lower price, to boot.
+The Garmin Forerunner 745 is one of the best triathlon watches and best running watches that will satisfy most athletes' needs.
+Better still, it seamlessly integrates into the larger Garmin ecosystem and improves on the few shortcomings of the Forerunner 945, and at a lower price, to boot.

 Garmin Forerunner 745: price and availability